alexguillamon/sqj-assignment/README.md

 - PNPM

 ### Installation & Setup
-1. Installing PNPM: If you don't have `pnpm` installed, you can install it using `npm`.
+1. **Installing PNPM:** If you don't have `pnpm` installed, you can install it using `npm`.
 For more information, refer to the [official documentation](https://pnpm.io/installation).

     ```
     npm install -g pnpm
     ```

-2. Installing Dependencies: Navigate to the project directory and run:
+2. **Installing Dependencies:** Navigate to the project directory and run:

     ```
     pnpm i
     ```
-3. Environment Variables: Copy .env.example to a new file called .env and populate it with the necessary credentials and secrets.
+3. **Environment Variables:** Copy .env.example to a new file called .env and populate it with the necessary credentials and secrets.

 ### Development

 First make sure you have docker installed and running.
-Then run the following command to start the database:
+Then use following command to start the database:

 ```bash
 pnpm db:start